Skip to content

 For over ten years, Oh My Zsh has been a steadfast companion.
 But as with all things in tech (and life!), needs evolve, perspectives shift, and sometimes, the tools that once felt indispensable start to feel a bit... much.

-Intro-Level Python AI Development Environment
+A General-Purpose Python AI Development Environment

 (Updated May 13, 2025)

-I was watching popular AI-trending youtuber Matthew Bergan build a local environment for AI development the other day.
+I was watching popular AI-trending youtuber Matthew Berman build a local environment for AI development the other day.
 And it was amazing how issues like virtual environments, package mangement and versioned dependencies were huge pain points and hurdles.

 It occured to me that with all the excitement about AI and tooling, that there's common issues that folks who aren't used to the command line may run into – and be stopped dead in their tracks.